sid-1207/js-video-calling/README.md

 #Building a WebRTC Video Chat Application

-This tutorial will help you set up a barebones browser-browser video calling app.
-You can find the finished source code for this app on [our Github](https://github.com/sinch/js-video-calling)
+This tutorial will help you set up a bare bones browser-to-browser video calling app.
+You can find the finished source code for this app on [our GitHub](https://github.com/sinch/js-video-calling).

 ![overview of app](images/overview.png)

-##FAQs
+##Quick tips
-- Video calling is currently supported in Chrome and Firefox
+- Video calling is currently supported in Chrome and Firefox.
-- Video calling does not work on mobile browsers (they don't have WebRTC)
+- Video calling does not work on mobile browsers because they don't have WebRTC.
-- To properly run the app in Chrome, you need to start the browser with the flag `--allow-file-access-from-files` ([learn more here](https://www.sinch.com/tutorials/how-to-start-chrome-with-flags/))
+- To properly run the app in Chrome, you need to start the browser with the flag `--allow-file-access-from-files`. ([Learn more here](https://www.sinch.com/tutorials/how-to-start-chrome-with-flags/).)
 - This tutorial uses Sinch user management.
 This is only for prototyping.
 When you're ready for production, you need to use delegated security to authenticate users, which you can do with our [Rails + Devise tutorial](https://www.sinch.com/tutorials/authenticating-sinch-rails-devise/) and [C# tutorial](https://www.sinch.com/tutorials/using-delegated-security-application-server-using-c-sinch-sdk/).

 ##Setup
-1. Sign up for a Sinch developer account at [sinch.com/signup](https://www.sinch.com/signup)
+1. Sign up for a Sinch developer account at [sinch.com/signup](https://www.sinch.com/signup).
 2. In the developer dashboard, create a new app.
-You will need the app key in a few minutes [sinch.com/dashboard](https://www.sinch.com/dashboard/#/apps)
+You will need the [app key](https://www.sinch.com/dashboard/#/apps) in a few minutes.
-3. Download the Sinch Javascript SDK from [sinch.com/downloads](https://www.sinch.com/downloads)
+3. Download the Sinch JavaScript SDK from [sinch.com/downloads](https://www.sinch.com/downloads).
-4. Make a folder on your computer to store the files for this project
+4. Make a folder on your computer to store the files for this project.
-5. Create the files **index.html** and **index.js**
+5. Create the files **index.html** and **index.js**.
-6. From the Sinch Javascript SDK, move **sinch.min.js** into your project folder
+6. From the Sinch JavaScript SDK, move **sinch.min.js** into your project folder.

 ##View
-I've made the html as simple as possible for the sake of keeping the tutorial short.
-I suggest making this prettier after you have the video calling working.
+I've made the HTML as simple as possible for the sake of keeping the tutorial short.
+I suggest you polish this after the video calling is working.
 Comments are inline below:

     <head>
         <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>